Hammerspoon/hammerspoon/README.md

 ## Principles

-First and foremost, Hydra must be stable.
+1. Hydra must be stable.
 It should never crash.
 You should only ever have to launch it once, and it should stay running until you quit it.
 Period.

-Secondly, Hydra must be lightweight.
+2. Hydra must be lightweight.
 It should never do anything that drains your computer's battery.
 It should never poll for anything.
 It should use as little RAM as possible.
 Everything it does should feel instant and snappy, never sluggish or delayed.

-Thirdly, its API should be completely transparent.
+3. Hydra's API should be completely transparent.
 There should be no surprises in how it's behaving, or what's being executed and when.
 It should be fully predictable.

-Finally, the API must not be bloated.
-Nothing should be put into it except what's impossible or impractical to do in pure Lua, and what's extremely common and likely to be used in everyone's configs.
+4. Hydra's API must not be bloated.
+Functionality should be included only if it can't be done in Lua or if it's extremely common and likely to be used by the vast majority of users.

 ## Resources